 The camp has lifeguards and meets the safety requirements of the Board of Health.

 The water is tested weekly by the Board of Health.

-If the swimming skill level of the individual is deemed unsafe for aquatic activities at camp, that individual will not be permitted to utilize the swimming area without a personal flotation device, as safety of campers is paramount at TDNC.
+Per the Board of Health rules, if the swimming skill level of the individual is deemed unsafe for aquatic activities at camp, that individual will not be permitted to utilize the swimming area without a personal flotation device, as safety of campers is paramount at TDNC.
 Personal flotation devices will be made available for all minor children, non-swimmers and swimmers at risk who will be present at swimmer areas.

 Can my child bring their own life jacket?

 We will accept a personal flotation device, provided by a parent or guardian, for the use of a minor at camp.
 Any PFD used at camp must be labeled and comply with the regulations, even one provided by the parents.
 It must be U.S. Coast Guard approved and fit properly.